Mattias Svanberg: International career

 Svanberg was called up to the senior Sweden squad for games against Turkey and Russia in November 2018, but did not play.

 In November 2019, Svanberg was called up for Sweden's UEFA Euro 2020 qualification matches against Romania and Faroe Islands.
 On 18 November Svanberg scored on his debut against Faroe Islands at Friends Arena in Solna.
 He also assisted John Guidetti in a 3–0 win for the home side.

 Svanberg was called up for a major tournament for the first time when he was included in Sweden's 26-man squad for UEFA Euro 2020.

 Personal life

-He is the son of the former professional ice hockey player Bo Svanberg.
+Svanberg is the son of the former professional ice hockey player Bo Svanberg.